SDG10 Reduced Inequalities

 This procedure ensures a consistent, timely and merit-based recruitment and selection processes is used to attract quality employees to CQUniversity.
 Special measures are taken to recruit staff and faculty from under-represented groups (refer Clause 3.6 and 3.7 of this Procedure).

-This policy and procedure provides a framework and information on how to appropriately resolve alleged cases of workplace harassment (including sexual harassment), workplace bullying, and unlawful discrimination.
+This policy and procedure provides a framework and information for University employees to appropriately resolve alleged cases of workplace harassment (excluding sexual harassment), workplace bullying, and unlawful discrimination.

 Our Disability Support Procedure - Students informs and assists CQUniversity students with disability on how to access specialised support services, assistive technologies, equipment and other reasonable adjustments.